findech1/python-p4-getting-remote-data-postman/README.md

 ## HTTP Clients

-When developing a web application with Sinatra, our primary goal is to take **HTTP requests** and return an appropriate **response**, following the idea of **client-server** communication.
+When developing a web application with Flask, our primary goal is to take **HTTP requests** and return an appropriate **response**, following the idea of **client-server** communication.
 So far, we've been using one particular client to interact with our server: the browser!